Meron, Israel: Classical Antiquity

 Excavations at Meron found artifacts dating to the Hellenistic period at the foundation of the site.
 The economic and cultural affinities of the inhabitants of the Meron area at this time were directed toward the north, to Tyre and southern Syria in general.
-Josephus fortified Meron in the 1st century CE and called the town Mero or Meroth; however, Negev writes that Meroth, another ancient town, was located further north, possibly at the site of Marun ar-Ras (today in southern Lebanon).
+Josephus fortified the town of Mero or Meroth ahead of the First Jewish-Roman War; some however identify this Meroth with a site further north, today's Marun er-Ras in southern Lebanon.
+Others identify Meroth with Marus.

 According to Israeli archaeologist Avraham Negev, by the Second Temple period, Merom was known as Meron.
 It is mentioned in the Talmud as being a village in which sheep were reared, that was also renowned for its olive oil.
 The Reverend R. Rappaport ventured that merino, the celebrated wool, may have its etymological roots in the name for the village.

 A tower which still stands at a height of 18 ft was constructed in Meron in the 2nd century CE.
 In the last decade of the 3rd century CE, a synagogue was erected in the village.
 Known as the Meron synagogue, it survived an earthquake in 306 CE, though excavations at the site indicate that it was severely damaged or destroyed by another earthquake in 409 CE.
 "One of the largest Palestinian synagogues in the basilica style", it is the earliest example of the so-called 'Galilean' synagogue, and consists of a large room with eight columns on each side leading to the facade and a three-doored entrance framed by a columned portico.
 Artifacts uncovered during digs at the site include a coin of Probus (276–282 CE) and African ceramics dating to the latter half of the 3rd century, indicating that the city was commercially prosperous at the time.
 Coins found in Mieron are mostly from Tyre, though a large number are also from Hippos, which lay on the other side of Lake Tiberias.
 Peregrine Horden and Nicholas Purcell write that Meron was a prominent local religious centre in the period of late Antiquity.
 Some time in the 4th century CE, Meron was abandoned for reasons as yet unknown.